 You often see curry leaves at an Indian restaurant, but they're used in so many other cuisines too!
 Here's a collection of international curry leaf recipes, as well as an introduction to the herb with tips on how to grow and preserve it.

-I've always been interested in growing my own food but ever since we moved from a compound with over 20,000 sf of land to an apartment with a tiny balcony and little sunlight, urban gardening has been challenging.
+I've always been interested in growing my own food.
+However, ever since we moved from a compound with over 20,000 sf of land to an apartment with a tiny balcony and little sunlight, urban gardening has been challenging.

-The tadka can also be used at the beginning of cooking a curry- for more information on tadkas, check out this link.
-If you're already confused, note there are curry leaf plants (which is the focus of this post) as well as curry plants- these 2 are NOT the same thing!
+The tadka can also be used at the beginning of cooking a curry.
+For more information on tadkas, check out this link.
+If you're already confused, note there are curry leaf plants (which is the focus of this post) as well as curry plants- the 2 are NOT the same thing!

 Fun fact: curry powder was invented by the British!

 💭 Where to Buy

 In Asia, these dark green leaves are commonly found in wet markets and even grocery stores.

 In Western countries, this aromatic herb is unfortunately not the most mainstream ingredient.
 Thankfully, more supermarkets are starting to stock the dried version.